 The Hospice is situated on a 2-acre site at the St. Joseph’s Health Centre (SJHC) Village of Care on South Bay Road in Sudbury, thanks to a long-term sublease agreement between Maison McCulloch Hospice and SJHC.
 By being located within SJHC Village of Care, the Hospice takes advantage of a beautiful wooded site on the shores of Bethel Lake.
 Adjacent to Laurentian University and the Northern Ontario School of Medicine, it complements the health sciences, social work, and gerontology disciplines already on campus, and also increases the training and research opportunities for students from a variety of faculties in the area of hospice palliative care.

-The Hospice is managed by an Executive Director, and the programs and services are overseen by the Director of Shared Care and the Director of Residential Care, in consultation with a Medical Advisor and a Hospice physician.
+The Hospice is managed by an Executive Director who oversees all clinical staff & services, in consultation with a team of Hospice physicians.
 Dedicated administrative support and building maintenance personnel ensure the day-to-day operations.

-The organization provides an integrated model of palliative care to its residents through a team-based approach to care delivery that includes physicians, nurses, personal support workers, a coordinator of supportive care, and volunteers.
+The organization provides an integrated model of palliative care to its residents through a team-based approach to care delivery that includes physicians, nurses, personal support workers, supportive care associates, and volunteers.
 It brings family members, friends and healthcare professionals together as a caregiving team so residents can live their remaining days in dignity and comfort, surrounded by their loved ones.